 Laura crafts playful classes to empower and challenge her students.
 She took her initial 200 hour teacher training to delve deeper into the study of yoga and discovered so much more than the physical practice.
 Since then, Laura continues to feed her insatiable curiosity about the science of yoga by educating herself on and off the mat.

-In Laura’s classes, expect humour, empathy, mindful challenge, and the opportunity to explore your unique yoga practice
+From Laura expect humour, empathy, mindful challenge, and the opportunity to explore your unique yoga practice.

 - Yoga Resource Practice Manual – Darren Rhodes

 - The Concise Book of Muscles – Chris Jamey